Latest Insights/Back to Generator

 • Whether they operate in a different jurisdiction

-4. Training Data Opt-Out
+4. Training Data and Opt-Out

-• Provide a clear opt-out mechanism
+• Provide a clear control or opt-out where one is required or expected

 5. Automated Decision-Making

-• Explain the significance and consequences
+• Explaining the significance and likely consequences for the individual

-6. AI-Generated Content Disclaimer
+6. AI System Disclosure and AI-Generated Content

 Regulations You Need to Know